- Quick Links for Prague First Timers to Plan and Book Accommodations and Tours

 Cafe Neustadt is right around the corner of the 5 Star Hostel Mosaic House, hidden next to the new town hall behind a small square with some art in it.
 They offer a wide range of cafés, and juices.
 The cakes are also really yummy, so make sure you bring some lust for something sweet with you.
 Occasionally there are some live music events like piano concerts and so on.
 Check their Facebook page at Facebook.com/cafeneustadt to check events for your travel dates.
 The hallway to the bathrooms is filled with pianos; you can play them as well.
 Good to know: Water is free here, the staff very helpful and kind! – Matt Kiefer, Hostelgeeks

 Medieval taverns featuring a multi-course meal, drinks and live entertainment such as belly dancers, snake and sword handlers, fortune tellers and fire juggling are most popular with tourists.
-Before you pooh-pooh this idea, we must tell you that we decided to leave our elite self-images in the hotel for one night and attend one.
+Before you are influenced by those who cite this as one of the things not to do in Prague and pooh-pooh this idea, we must tell you that we decided to leave our elite self-images in the hotel for one night and attend one.
 We had so much fun!
 See our earlier post on the Top 3 Prague Medieval Tavern Experiences.
-They’re kitschy and not really that authentic, but it’s a unique way to blow off steam with a few cocktails.
+They’re kitschy and not really that authentic, but it’s a great way to blow off steam with a few cocktails.
+Many people say this is one of the most fun things to do in Prague.
 You’ll be well fed and entertained in an underground dungeon-like atmosphere with bawdy wenches, swaggering knaves and semi-exotic musicians.

 Medieval Dinner with Unlimited Drinks – Spend an evening in the heart of Prague enjoying a 5-course medieval dinner with unlimited drinks.
 You’ll be entertained by a special medieval performance, in a show that includes swordsmen, jugglers, and belly dancers, all accompanied by music.